OpenAEV-Platform/collectors/microsoft-azure/README.md

 ## Support

-For issues or questions, please open an issue in the OpenBAS GitHub repository.
+For issues or questions, please open an issue in the OpenAEV GitHub repository.